 The joint venture has been quiet on the signings front with the only gain announced coming in the form of Roosters centre Paul Momirovski on a two-year deal, while losing Tim Grant, Tuimoala Lolohea, Kevin Naiqama, Bayley Sironen, Sauaso Sue and Malakai Watene- Zelezniak.

 Consistency is the key – but they need to continue the form they showed at the start and the end of this season, without the major slumps.
 Robbie Farah and Benji Marshall have re-signed and the club will keep most of its senior squad, so they should show some improvement – but then again there are many other teams in the same position and there are only eight places in the finals.
-Cleary says he intends to remain coach, but questions will probably resurface in the off-season if the coaching merry-go-round starts up again.
+New coach Maguire will be hoping to guide the club back into the finals.